Does Not Equal In Python

 print(f"An unexpected error occurred: {e}")

-#Illustrative example; robust error handling often requires more sophisticated techniques.
+#Illustrative example; strong error handling often requires more sophisticated techniques.

 While not directly using !=, the except block itself implies a check for a condition not being met (no successful division).